martinlindenberg/serverless-plugin-sns/README.md

 "plugins": [
     "serverless-plugin-sns"
 ]
 ```

 ### Run the Plugin

  - the plugin uses a hook that is called after each deployment of a function
  - you only have to deploy your function as usual `sls function deploy`
- - modify the s-function.json in your functions folder to bind the function to a sns notification
+ - add the following attribute to the s-function.json in your functions folder

 ```
   ...